dragancla/draganworks/README.md

 ├── next.config.js
 ```

-2. Use the contents of <https://github.com/gregrickaby/nextjs-github-pages/blob/main/.github/workflows/deploy.yml> as a baseline and set up your own version of the pipeline.
+2. Use the contents of [this workflow file](https://github.com/gregrickaby/nextjs-github-pages/blob/main/.github/workflows/deploy.yml) as a baseline and set up your own version of the pipeline.
 Or just use the entire file.
+This will automatically build and deploy the app when you push to the `main` branch.

 ### 8. Push to Github

-Now that everything is configured, you can push your code to Github.
-This will trigger the Github Action workflow and deploy your app to Github Pages.
+Now that everything is configured, you can push your code to GitHub.
+This will trigger the Github Action workflow and deploy your app to GitHub Pages.

 You should see the website deployed to GitHub Pages in a few minutes. 🚀